mariogs5/Mishima-Engine/README.md

 -Main Bar with the follow characteristics:
   -File: Option to shut down the engine

-  -Window:
   -Configuration window:

       -Check Pc resources in real time.
       -Modify the Engine window settings.
       -Check the hardware usage.
       -About section with all the Engine information.
       -Modify all the Open Gl settings.

   -Console Window to see all the Log information.

   -Models:

     -Primitives: you can create primitives.
     -Delete Models: Delete all the Models in the Scene.